This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you. Last reviewed: July 2026.

 Best combi boiler for a 1–2 bed flat or small terrace

 A 24–26kW combi is right.
 The Ideal Logic Combi in its 24kW variant or the Baxi 400 handle a single bathroom comfortably at the lowest fitted price.
 If you want a longer warranty in a small home, step up to the Baxi 800 24kW.
+For a stainless steel heat exchanger at the bottom of the market, the Worcester Greenstar 1000 and the Viessmann Vitodens 050-W are the two to look at, and if the boiler is going somewhere you can hear it, the Greenstar 2000 is the quietest combi Worcester makes.

 Best combi boiler for a 3-bed house